 ComplexType Attribute | This attribute specifies that the class is a complex type. |

-ForeignKey Attribute | Foreign Key Attribute is applied to a property, which participates as a foreign key in a relationship |
+ForeignKey Attribute | We apply Foreign Key Attribute to a property, which participates as a foreign key in a relationship |

-InverseProperty Attribute | Inverse Property is used when you have many to many relationships between entities.
-Specified on the property which is at the other end of the relationship |
+InverseProperty Attribute | Specifies the inverse of a navigation property.
+We use this when we have multiple relationships between two entities.
+Apply it on a property which is at the other end of the relationship |

-NotMapped Attribute | The NotMapped attribute is applied to those properties, which you do not want to include in your database table. |
+NotMapped Attribute | Specifies the property, which you do not want to be in the database table.
+The Entity Framework will not create a column for this property. |

-Index | This attribute placed on a property to indicate that this property should have a index in the database |
+Index | Specify this attribute on a property to indicate that this property should have an index in the database |

 ATTRIBUTE | DESCRIPTION |